easyas12pc/easyas12pc.github.io/_posts/2013-01-25-Creating-your-own-site-on-wordpress-dot-com.md

 If you have any questions feel free to ask below or on the Facebook or Google+ pages.

-Please spread the word, share on Facebook, Twitter etc.  Sharing buttons are just below.
-Thank you.
+Please spread the word, share on Facebook, Twitter etc.

 Author: William Winslow
 Find me on <a href="http://plus.google.com/u/0/101182395189202128527" rel="author">Google+</a>